-This is a list of Worst Live Action Anime adaptations – movies that you can watch or skip!
-Let’s check out the list of worst live actions and cry why they are a disaster!
+This is a list of the Worst Live-Action Anime adaptations – movies that you can watch or skip!
+Let’s check out the list of worst live actions and cry about why they are a disaster!
 Yamazaki Kento has starred in many successful adaptations, but he was part of the worst movies too.
 Yamazaki Kento’s acting was flawless, but the movie itself was bad.

 The movie list is based on personal views with respect to the original work like anime and manga.
 The movies could have been better, but they were simply disappointing.